-Two week South Island road trip map
+Two-week South Island hiking road trip itinerary: interactive map

 Below you can find the map for this itinerary.
 Press the top left button to switch on different layers.
-The map showcases many popular photography spots as on the South Island, as well as the trailhead for many hikes.
+The map showcases many popular photography spots on the South Island, as well as the trailhead for many hikes.

 Distance from Christchurch to Tekapo: 230 km / 140 miles / 3 hours

 If you are arriving by air then chances are Christchurch International Airport will probably be the cheapest, and most convenient, airport to fly into.